This review was originally published on October 7, 2024, and updated on October 18, 2024, for the UK viewers.

 In the midst of this mayhem, Evan is the only person who thinks of the Radleys as a normal family because of his own strange family life.
 Jared Copeleigh, Evan’s dad, is a former cop.
 He and Evan moved to Bishopthorpe after Evan’s mother left them.
 Jared is obsessed with vampires, spends most of his time on vampire forums online and the rest following his son everywhere to protect him from them!
 Evan is sick and tired of his dad not accepting that his mom left them for a new life and insisted that vampires killed her.
 What Evan does not know is that his dad has his suspicions about The Radleys.

 Talking about the Copeleighs, in the book, Evan is Eve, a young girl.
 I think it is a pretty good move on filmmakers’ part to make the young Copeleigh a boy since it adds more complexity to Rowan’s coming-of-age storyline.
-And maybe it is also a nod to a community that had to live closeted lives for so long.
+It may also be a nod to a community that had to live closeted lives for so long.
+Jay Lycurgo is perfect as Evan.

 The story culminates into a hectic evening where Rowan finally scores a date with Evan at the local arcade, Peter has a romantic invitation from next door neighbor Lorna to stargaze together, Helen needs to talk to Peter about the past, and Will has an instant craving for blood.
 Yikes!